Noonan syndrome is a disease that can be passed down through families (inherited). It causes many parts of the body to develop abnormally.

 Noonan syndrome is an autosomal dominant

 condition.
-This means only one parent has to pass down the faulty gene for the baby to have the syndrome.
+This means only one parent has to pass down the nonworking gene for the child to have the syndrome.
 However, some cases may not be inherited.

 - Delayed puberty